South Carolina city profile

 Cost, safety, schools, jobs and quality of life combined.

 Charleston is home to about 147,928 people.
 A typical home runs $369,500 and a household earns around $76,600, a price-to-income ratio of 4.8.
 Among South Carolina's largest cities, it ranks 19th for value and 12th overall.
+For context, the typical Charleston home is about 20% above the statewide median of $308,000 and local household income is about 22% above the statewide median of $62,800.

 Charleston at a glance